-Relic Law PLLC collects a variety of personal information in the course of operating our law firm and providing legal services.
-We take seriously our responsibility to protect personal data and to comply with the laws applicable to our use of personal information.
+Relic Law PLLC may collect or obtain a variety of personal information in the course of operating our law firm and in providing legal and law related services.

 1. SCOPE AND APPLICABILITY

 This Privacy Notice applies to personal information collected or obtained by our law firm, directly or indirectly, wherever we may conduct business, and encompasses all of our services, both online and offline, including as may be made available through our website at https://reliclawpllc.com and any of its subdomains (e.g., https://kb.reliclawpllc.com).

 This Privacy Notice provides transparency about our privacy practices, including how we collect, use, and disclose personal information, and how you may contact us with privacy inquiries and requests.

 3. PERSONAL INFORMATION WE MAY COLLECT OR OBTAIN

 We may collect the following categories of personal information directly from you or from third party sources:

 Usage Data.
 We may collect a variety of information (some of which may be identifiable) from persons who access our website or engage with us online, including the following types of information:

 Log Data: Information collected by our servers when you access our website through your browser, including your Internet Protocol (IP) addresses, referral URLs, browser type and settings, date and time of usage, language preferences, and cookie data.